Close Menu

 Wooden Ladder Pantry Shelves

-Wooden ladder used as shelving in a kitchen corner pantry, holding rows of labeled glass jars with spices and foods, copper pots hanging from a rod above, woven baskets on lower shelves and floor, sign reading
+Wooden ladder used as shelving in a kitchen corner pantry, holding rows of labeled glass jars with spices and foods, copper pots hanging from a rod above, woven baskets on lower shelves and floor, sign reading "Hot From Holder's Pantry Rating," next to a window in a white room with shiplap walls.

 A wooden ladder turned into pantry shelves gives a kitchen corner that easy farmhouse feel.
 Here, glass jars full of spices and dried foods sit right on the steps, with copper pots hanging overhead.
 It’s storage that looks good too, nothing fussy.